ClickHouse/ClickHouse/docs/en/operations/performance_test.md

 1. Go to “commits” page: https://github.com/ClickHouse/ClickHouse/commits/master

 2. Click on the first green check mark or red cross with green “ClickHouse Build Check” and click on the “Details” link near “ClickHouse Build Check”.
+There is no such link in some commits, for example commits with documentation.
+In this case, choose the nearest commit having this link.

 3. Copy the link to “clickhouse” binary for amd64 or aarch64.